Juno Award for International Album of the Year

-The Juno Award for International Album of the Year is an annual award given to a non-Canadian album.
-It has been given out since 1975.
+The Juno Award for International Album of the Year was an annual award given to a non-Canadian album.
+It was given out from 1975 to 2024.
 It was formerly known as Best Selling Album (Foreign or Domestic) (1993–2002), Best Selling Album by a Foreign Artist (1992), International Album of the Year (1981–1991), and Best Selling International Album (1975–1980).
-Thus, the rules have changed slightly over the years.
+Thus, the rules had changed slightly over the years.
 (Céline Dion, a Canadian won in 1999, 1997 & 1995 and Bryan Adams, also a Canadian won in 1993.)

-Presently, the nominees are based on sales (i.e. the five best-selling non-Canadian albums of the year), and therefore do not necessarily represent the year's "best" international albums.
-However, the ultimate winner of the award is determined by vote of the CARAS board of directors.
+Recently, the nominees were based on sales (i.e. the five best-selling non-Canadian albums of the year), and therefore do not necessarily represent the year's "best" international albums.
+However, the ultimate winner of the award was determined by vote of the CARAS board of directors.

+It is one of several categories that media reports in September 2024 indicated would be placed on "hiatus" for the Juno Awards of 2025; of the four, it was the only one for which the Juno Award committee did not explicitly announce a reversal of the decision on September 17.